-The Adult High School Student Organization (AHSSO) represents all officially registered Adult High School students and serves as a voice to COPSA in submitting student issues, problems and concerns for the Adult High School students.
+The Adult High School Student Organization (AHSSO) serves as a voice for addressing student issues, problems, and concerns for all Adult High School students.

-The American Association of University Women (AAUW) Student Chapter, GCC advances the equity for women and girls through advocacy, education, philanthropy and/or research.
+The American Association of University Women (AAUW) GCC Student Chapter advances the equity for women and girls through advocacy, education, philanthropy, and research.